Learn the basics.

 Part One training concludes with a Ministry of Labour (MOL) - developed test.

-You can be certain that with all our Part One options, you receive thorough training and a solid foundation in health and safety that prepares you for the Part One test, and sets the stage for Part Two.
+You can be certain that by taking our Part One, you will receive a thorough training and a solid foundation in health and safety that prepares you for the Part One test, and sets the stage for Part Two.